 If you have never thought of actually putting the 'advertising and promotion' actions you do into an actual well thought out marketing plan I really do encourage you to give it a try and watch those vacancies and fill and remain filled throughout the year.

 Feeling empowered to start getting proactive with your marketing and in turn create a stable income?
-Let’s do this Empowered Ed’s!
+Let's do this together, download your free guide and create your own marketing plan below!

 Make sure to stop by our Facebook community and share photos of your promotions in action to help inspire other early childhood educators just like you!